-Renewable Natural Gas (RNG) use is growing for HGVs in the US and much of the credit for that can be attributed to a company known as “Clean Energy Fuels” (Clean Energy®).
+Renewable Natural Gas (RNG) use is growing for HGVs in the US.
+America is shifting toward eco-friendly trucking and much of the credit for that in the early 2020s was attributed to a company known as “Clean Energy Fuels” (Clean Energy®).

 Quoting from their website: